jeremyendratno/My-Portfolio/README.md

 # Autism Love
 Autism Love is a bank app from Korea.

-Autism love is a project from Fusion.
+Autism love is a project from Fusions Visual.
 A Team from fusion is handling this project, My role on the team is just some simple bug fixing.

 Respository Link: Not Available <br>
 Publication: Not Available